yuichiroharai/Useragnt/README.md

 # Useragnt
-Useragnt is a JavaScript library that detects device, OS, and browser from Useragent.
+Useragnt is a JavaScript library that detects device, OS, and browser from User agent.

 It behaves like a [Modernizr](https://modernizr.com/).